billbillbilly/urbanworm/README.md

 - [GlobalMLBuildingFootprints](https://github.com/microsoft/GlobalMLBuildingFootprints)
 - [Mapillary API](https://www.mapillary.com/developer/api-documentation)

-The development of this package is supported by the city of Detroit and inspired by the discussion with them.
+The development of this package is supported and inspired by the city of Detroit.